 I highly recommend playing with both the image brightness and contrast settings, in tandem with the squiggle line settings.

 I had so much fun making these pet portraits, I ended up offering to make pet portrait postcards to any of my Instagram followers who felt like receiving some snail mail while sheltering in place.

 Needless to say, looking at photos of adorb pups and kitties was a much needed serotonin boost!
-The teal portraits were drawn using a Micron PN pen in Blue.
+The teal portraits were drawn using a Sakura Micron PN pen in Blue/Black.

 And one more, for good measure!